AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 *documentation*:

 ```
 An effect that selects specific named output streams from an item.
+Use this to select a stereo view,
+ specific audio channels, etc. The item will expose these streams downstream with the same naming.
 ```

 parameters: